teslamate-org/teslamate/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to improve TeslaMate
+about: Create a report to improve this project
 title: ''
 labels: ''
 assignees: ''